 - Sustaining a solid network of mentors, colleagues, and professional advisors such as accountants and attorneys who are on your team as you navigate your career in the arts.

-At a recent gathering of artists running DIY spaces, I heard a lot of confusion and uncertainty about the lay of the legal landscape.
-Watch this space over the next weeks as I pen a blog series that answers questions many spaces are having and elaborates on top issues for DIY creative spaces.
+At a recent gathering of artists running DIY spaces, we heard a lot of confusion and uncertainty about the lay of the legal landscape.
+Watch this space over the next weeks as we pen a blog series that answers questions many spaces are having and elaborates on top issues for DIY creative spaces.

 All situations are case specific, so you may need further guidance given your particular situation.